mne-tools/mne-cpp/doc/gh-pages/overview.md

 ## What is MNE?

-The MNE-CPP is part of [MNE Project](https://mne.tools/stable/index.html){:target="_blank" rel="noopener"}, a set of tools for neurophysiology analysis encompassing various projects that spawn from MNE-C, originally written by Matti Hämäläinen.
+MNE-CPP is part of [The MNE Project](https://mne.tools/stable/index.html){:target="_blank" rel="noopener"}, a set of tools for neurophysiology analysis encompassing various projects that spawn from MNE-C, originally written by Matti Hämäläinen.

 Other projects include: